srom/cma-es/README.md

 best_fitness = cma.best_fitness()
 ```

-The notebook `notebook/Example 1 - Six Hump Camel Function.ipynb` contains more details about this example, including ways to plot the evolution path of the algorithm such as in the figure below.
+The notebook `notebook/Example 1 - Six Hump Camel Function.ipynb` goes into more details, including ways to plot the evolution path of the optimization such as in the figure below.

 ![Six-Hump Camel Function](cma_trace.png?raw=true)